ssc-sp/datahub-portal/developer-guidelines.md

 ## Version Control

 - Write clear and descriptive commit messages.
+- Use initials for branch names to identify the developer working on the branch (e.g., `yr/task-name` or `yr/hotfix-name`).
-- Use feature branches for long-lived feature development.
+- Use feature branches for long-lived feature development (with regular PRs from task branches for code review).
 - Use hotfix branches for critical bug fixes.
-- Use initials for branch names to identify the developer working on the branch (e.g., `yr/task-name` or `yr/hotfix-name`).
 - Use pull requests for code reviews to merge branches.
 - Use the pull request template to provide a summary of changes, testing details, and checklist items.
 - Follow [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.